tmpfs/strike/README.md

 	npm test

-Which is a shortcut for:
+Which is an alias for:

 	./bake assert

 ### Generating Documentation

 Documentation for the repository is generated using [ronn(1)](https://github.com/rtomayko/ronn) which must be installed, to generate documentation use task-doc(7):

+	npm run-script doc

+Which is an alias for:

 	./bake doc.build